apache/incubator-kie-kogito-runtimes/README.txt

 Configuring Eclipse
 ===================

-Open ECLIPSE_HOME/eclipse.ini and set this:
+Open ECLIPSE_HOME/eclipse.ini and add/change this on openFile -vmargs:
--vmargs
+-XX:MaxPermSize=512m
 -Xms512m
--Xmx512m
+-Xmx1024m
 -Xss1024k
--XX:PermSize=512m
--XX:MaxPermSize=512m

 Note that the -Xss1024k is very important or you 'll get a StackOverflowError when building.